 • Allow your medication to warm to room temperature

 If you inject yourself with cold ustekinumab straight from the fridge it may be uncomfortable.
 Try taking it out of the fridge around 15-30 minutes before you take it so it can warm to room temperature.
-You must not leave ustekinumab out of the fridge for more than 30 minutes.
-If you think you have left it out of the fridge longer than this, do not use it, put it back in the fridge and contact your IBD team as soon as possible.
+If needed, it can be kept at room temperature, up to 30°C, for up to 30 days in the original box.
+Once ustekinumab has been stored at room temperature, it should not be returned to the fridge.

 • Apply an ice pack before you inject